 (2) An entity owned or controlled, in whole or in part, by a hospital or by an entity that owns or controls, in whole or in part, one or more hospitals;

-(3) A health care facility operated by the department of mental health or the department of developmental disabilities;
+(3) A health care facility operated by the department of mental health and addiction services or the department of developmental disabilities;

 (5) A county home or district home operated under Chapter 5155. of the Revised Code that is certified under the medicare or medicaid program;